List – 22 Marketplaces Where You Can Buy and Sell Patents

 Now, though these listings are available for everyone to view, a buyer can bid on a patent only post verification.
 A buyer is supposed to meet predetermined standards set by Ocean Tomo in order to bid, and after meeting them, a credit verification is done, post which the buyer must sign a Bidder Agreement.
 Too much work before you bid.
 But that ensures only genuinely interested parties can become a part of the deal.

-Bidding is free, but after a completed transaction, Bid-Ask charges a 10% and 15% commission split between buyer and seller respectively.
+Bidding is free, and after a completed transaction, Bid-Ask charges a 10% and 15% commission split between buyer and seller respectively.
 Everyone wins.

 The service fee is $25 for every single item, and patent owners can list their patents post sending a cheque or a money order payable to the Commissioner for patents.
 No registration required.
 That’s so obvious, isn’t it?